carlosedp/riscv-bringup/Readme.md

 A prebuilt Go 1.13 tarball can be [downloaded here](https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/go-1.13dev-riscv64.tar.gz).

-To run Go on this VM, download both files and install with:
+To run Go on this VM, download the VM and install with:

 <details><summary>Instructions</summary></u>